NguyenPhuDuc307/get-started-dotnet-mvc/README.md

-# Get started with ASP.NET Core Mvc, Connect to SQL Server database to CRUD
+# Part 2: Get started with ASP.NET Core Mvc, Connect to SQL Server database to CRUD

 >This tutorial teaches ASP.NET Core Mvc web development with models, controllers, and views.
 Initialize an Mvc app and connect to SQL Server database to CRUD.
 This guide is compiled based on [Get started with ASP.NET Core Mvc](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-8.0&tabs=visual-studio-code) by `Microsoft`.